 How we built an Open Source storage system based on these observations from scratch

 Database pages are copied to memory, updated and synced to a file in batches.
 When a transaction commits, SirixDB flushes pages to persistent storage during a postorder traversal of the internal tree-structure.

-The page-structure for one revision is depicted in the following figure:
+The page-structure for one revision of a resource is depicted in the following figure (click for full size):

 UberPageis the main entry point.
 It contains header information about the configuration of the resource as well as a reference to an

 IndirectPage.
 The reference contains the offset of the IndirectPage in the data-file or the transaction-intent log and an in-memory pointer.
 SirixDB always writes the

 - IndirectPages are used to increase the fanout of the tree.
 SirixDB uses these pages to be able to store and retrieve a large number of records while only ever having to read a predefined number of pages.
 We currently store 512 references in the

 IndirectPageto either another layer of indirect pages or the data pages, either a

 RecordPage.
 SirixDB adds a new level of indirect pages whenever it runs out of the number of records it can address in the leaf pages.
 It stores the height of the current subtree that is the number of levels of indirect pages in the respective subtree-root page.
 We borrowed the ideas from the filesystem ZFS and hash-array based tries as we also store checksums in parent database-pages/page-fragments, which in turn form a self-validating merkle-tree.
 As IndirectPages potentially may have many

 null-pointers, SirixDB uses a bitset to keep track of which array indices contain references.
 Thus, it can store a compact array or list in-memory.

 RevisionRootPageis the main entry point to a revision.
 It stores the author-ID, an optional commit-message and a timestamp in the form of the unix epoch (milliseconds since 1970).
 Furthermore it stores a reference to a